Cycling: Safe Group Riding

 Safety is the club’s Top Priority

 No matter which ride you’re on, safety is more important than anything else.
 Please don’t endanger yourself or others by committing unsafe acts.
 All participants in ATAC rides and events must understand that the ultimate responsibility for safety rests with the individuals.
+It is expected that our members have a healthcare insurance and we recommended to have liability insurance as well.

 Pick the Right Group Ride